stevearc/aerial.nvim/README.md

   post_jump_cmd = 'normal! zvzz',
   -- Set to false to not update the symbols when there are LSP errors update_when_errors = true,
-  -- A list of all symbols to display filter_kind = {
+  -- A list of all symbols to display.
+Set to false to show all symbols. filter_kind = {
     "Class",
     "Constructor",